 This was in large a retaliation from the Kuro/Fai fandom towards the Kuro/Tomoyo and Fai/Chi shippers who felt the need to flame anything the Kuro/Fai fandom posted, despite CLAMP's assertions that people are the same no matter what universe.
 Needless to say, this lead to insane amounts of Ship-to-Ship Combat that only intensified after the dub came out and onevoice actor who hadn't read the manga decided to comment on the shipping wars.

 Ending Aversion: Both the manga and anime, for different reasons.
-The manga, especially, mostly because of the final arc.
+The manga, mostly because of the final arc.
 Then again the final volume is praised for Show, Don't Tell as it actually explores the Mind Screw and makes it nonexistent in the end.
+The anime, because it interrupts mid-series and technically has no ending.

 Ensemble Darkhorse: The vampire twins, Kamui and Subaru, and the sibling hunters, Seishirou and Fuuma.
 When the manga ended, a lot of fans were pissed that it didn't bother to show what had happened to the twins after they left Acid Tokyo.

 Esoteric Happy Ending: Think about all the rules of dimension traveling the manga tells.
 Time in different worlds flow differently meaning the R!Syaoran might return to Clow once R!Sakura is close to her death.
 Also, even if he returns Syaoran is forced to leave once again.
 Watanuki managed to overcome his curse but after a century since his magic powers increased and his life span increased.
 However, Syaoran's magical powers aren't that strong meaning he will die before he manages to overcome the curse.
 And let's not forget that dream that prevented Sakura from leaving with Syaoran.
 There might be another threat.

 Tokyo Revelations and Tsubasa Shunraiki, on the other hand, are far less frowned upon because the art, pacing and animation are worlds better than the anime (and have the same people on the soundtrack!).
 Not to mention that it actually follows the manga up to 90% of the time and the other 10% can be forgiven.

 Looks like Fuma didn't have enough of this with Kamui in X/1999 and this time he wants a more gentle approach.